neo-project/global-blockchain-compliance-hub/_posts/Japan/1111-11-01-japan-registry-requirements.md

 6. Tax and social insurance procedures
 * After establishing a branch office or corporation in Japan, tax notification must be submitted to tax authorities within a prescribed period after establishment

+(stopped here due to a need to fix formatting errors and add footnotes and various sublevel bullet points for the current section)